pgitweke/plotlydiploy/README.md

 ![Top 10 Bacterial Species](barChart.png)

-The bubble chart below displays different circles with different colors when an individual’s ID is selected from the dropdown menu webpage.
+The bubble chart below displays different circles with different colors when an individual’s ID is selected from the dropdown menu on the webpage.

 ![Bubble Chart](bubbleChart.png)

 Finally, below is a gauge chart that displays the weekly washing frequency's value, and display the value as a measure from 0-10 on the progress bar in the gauge chart when an individual ID is selected from the dropdown menu.

 ![Weekly Washing Frequency](gaugeChart.png)

 ![Final Product](finalProduct.png)